Barilla defies crisis with new Italian investment

 Barilla has set up operations in Singapore this year as it prepares to launch a dedicated product offering in Asia.

-"These people do not have pasta pots or drainers and cooking pasta without these tools is a monumental effort," he said.
+"These people do not have pasta pots nor drainers and cooking pasta without these tools is a monumental effort," he said.
 "Our offer must include products that can be cooked in the wok."

-(Additional reporting by Elisa Anzolin; editing by David Stamp and Philippa Fletcher)